-The Ohio Board of Professional Conduct has filed 13 disciplinary case reports with the Ohio Supreme Court.
+The Ohio Board of Professional Conduct has filed eight disciplinary case reports with the Supreme Court of Ohio.
 Each report recommends discipline for an attorney charged with professional misconduct.